wesleycamargo/azure-docs.pt-br/articles/storage/storage-dotnet-shared-access-signature-part-2.md

         //Create a new access policy on the container, which may be optionally used to provide constraints for
         //shared access signatures on the container and the blob. string sharedAccessPolicyName = "tutorialpolicy";
         CreateSharedAccessPolicy(blobClient, container, sharedAccessPolicyName);

         //Generate a SAS URI for the container, using a stored access policy to set constraints on the SAS.
         Console.WriteLine("Container SAS URI using stored access policy: " + GetContainerSasUriWithPolicy(container, sharedAccessPolicyName));
         Console.WriteLine();

         //Generate a SAS URI for a blob within the container, using a stored access policy to set constraints on the SAS.
         Console.WriteLine("Blob SAS URI using stored access policy: " + GetBlobSasUriWithPolicy(container, sharedAccessPolicyName));
         Console.WriteLine();

         Console.ReadLine();
     }

 Ao executar o aplicativo de console GenerateSharedAccessSignatures, você verá uma saída semelhante à seguinte na janela do console.
 Essas são as assinaturas de acesso compartilhado que você usará na Parte 2 do tutorial.

 ![sas-console-output-1][sas-console-output-1]

-## Parte 2: Criar um aplicativo de console para testar as assinaturas de acesso compartilhado
+## <a name="part-2:-create-a-console-application-to-test-the-shared-access-signatures"></a>Parte 2: Criar um aplicativo de console para testar as assinaturas de acesso compartilhado

 Para testar as assinaturas de acesso compartilhado criadas nos exemplos anteriores, criaremos um segundo aplicativo de console que utiliza as assinaturas para executar operações no contêiner e em um blob.